This Keto Blueberry Mug Cake is a delicious keto dessert or breakfast that you can make in just 1 minute in the microwave.

 - Cook in the microwave on high for 60 seconds.

-- If serving with the frosting, mix the butter, cream and powdered erythritol until smooth.
+- If serving with the frosting, mix the butter, cream and powdered allulose until smooth.
 If too thick to drizzle, add extra cream.
 Drizzle over the mug cake.
 Serve.

-Other types of sugar substitute can be used, like Swerve or Xylitol.
-Remember that erythritol is 70% less sweet than those.
+Other types of sugar substitute can be used, like Swerve or erythritol.
+Remember that erythritol is 70% less sweet than allulose.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.